 • Can be difficult to find large selections of matching slabs

 Quartz countertops are an engineered product.
-Though they are made with quartz, a naturally occurring mineral, they’re engineered by first grinding up the quartz and then pressing that into slabs that are glued together with resin.
+Though they are made with quartz, a naturally occurring mineral, they’re manufactured by grinding up the quartz and then pressing it into slabs that are glued together with resin.
 In the end, a quartz countertop slab ends up being about 90% quartz and 10% resin, which delivers an exceptionally durable, non-porous material that’s great for countertops.

-Quartz countertops have been gaining popularity because they can be manufactured to match any color or style, and many colors are a little cheaper than natural stone options like marble.
-Though a quartz countertop will certainly cost you more than a laminate countertop, they are more durable, and many prefer the natural, polished look of engineered stone.
-Zeeland Lumber & Supply is proud to partner with Cambria countertops, a manufacturer of some of the finest engineered stone selections on the market.
+Though a quartz countertop will certainly cost more than a laminate countertop, they are more durable, and many prefer engineered stone’s natural, polished look.
+Zeeland Lumber & Supply is proud to partner with Cambria Countertops, a manufacturer of some of the finest engineered stone selections on the market.

 • Exceptional durability